retyui/i-study/i-study.md

 We want to thank you
 I want a cup of tea
 I want to learn English
-Thet want to call me
+That want to call me
 We want to know all information
 I want to speak English fluently
 I want to watch your channel every day

 I want to go to Italy next year
-Her relative wants to reant a flat
+Her relative wants to rent a flat
 My sister wants to play different games
 I want to buy this beautiful dress
 I want to study there